jonnymatts/JZONbie/docs/index.md

 The HTTP method used when sending this can be either POST, PATCH or PUT.
 It is necessary to put the header `zombie:priming` when sending this request so that JZONbie can see that it is a priming request.
 This is a usage of the previously mentioned zombie header name.

-There are two other usages of this header when priming, `priming-default` and `priming-file`.
-Using `priming-default` with the above request body will prime the JZONbie to respond with the response as the default for the request.
+There are other usages of this header when priming, `priming-template`, `priming-default`, `priming-default-template` and `priming-file`.
+The `priming-template` header will tell JZONbie to process this response as a template.
+Using `priming-default` and `priming-default-template` headers will prime the JZONbie to respond with the response as the default for the request, with and without template processing respectively.
 Currently, this only supports static default responses.
 The `priming-file` value can be used to prime the JZONbie instance with multiple mappings defined in a file via a multi-part form request.
 A common use case for this is to prime JZONbie with the same priming from a previous test scenario.
 Downloading the current mappings into a file will be shown later.

 ### Stubbing Using HTTP Client
 As trying to stub a JZONbie instance over HTTP can become complicated, a Java client has been provided.
 The client has the same interface as the embedded JZONbie, and can be used interchangeably.